mguymon/model-citizen/README.md

 A Model is mapped by a _@Blueprint_ using annotated fields.
 Blueprints contain default values and references to other @Blueprinted models.
 The _ModelFactory_ can create models based on registered blueprints.
-A model already created can be passed into the _ModelFactory_ as a reference .odel, which will be used as the basis for the new Model.
+A model already created can be passed into the _ModelFactory_ as a reference model, which will be used as the basis for the new Model.